Thalamus

 The details surrounding the connections of the dorsal group of nuclei are uncertain.
 However, they are believed to communicate with the cingulate gyrus, temporal, parietal and occipital lobes, along with other thalamic nuclei.

 The ventral anterior and ventral lateral nuclei are believed to be involved in motor cortex activities.
 They both have pathways leading to the substantia nigra, premotor cortex, reticular formation and the corpus striatum.
-Additionally, the ventral lateral nucleus also connects to the cerebellum and red nucleus of the roof of the midbrain.
+Additionally, the ventral lateral nucleus also connects to the cerebellum and red nucleus in the tegmentum of the midbrain.

 Ventral posterior nucleus